sarah-hourihan/sarah-hourihan.github.io/_posts/2023-12-26-daring-greatly.md

   - It’s a defensive move.
 It’s the belief that if you do things perfectly, you can minimize judgement and shame.
   - It actually hampers achievement and is correlated with depression, anxiety, addiction, and missed opportunities.
 - Numbing and distracting (e.g. with food, work, social media) doesn’t remove the pain of difficult experiences.
-  - "Numbing" activities aren't inherently bad; rather, it is the intention for engaging in the activities.
+  - "Numbing" activities aren't inherently bad; rather, it is the reason for engaging in the activities.
 - Ironically, oversharing can be a vulnerability shield.
   - Share with people who have earned the right and can bear the weight of your story.